Purpose of the Layer Package Generator (LPG)

 This is a list of known problems that can prevent the LPG from running correctly, and troubleshooting steps to fix them.

-An Existing Layer Package in the Table of Contents
+An Existing Layer/Layer Package in the Table of Contents

-Because the layers are grouped by name in the Table of Contents, having a layer package in the Table of Contents before running the LPG can lead to layers being grouped in unexpected ways.
-Always make sure that the Table of Contents doesn’t have any layer packages or group layers in it before running the LPG.
+Because the layers are grouped and referred to by name in the Table of Contents, having a layer or a layer package in the Table of Contents before running the LPG can lead to naming conflicts and layers being grouped in unexpected ways.
+Always make sure that the Table of Contents doesn’t have any layers or layer packages in it before running the LPG.